create a widget my $widget = Prima::Widget-> new( size => [ 200, 200], color => cl::Green, visible => 0, onPaint => sub { my ($self,$canvas) = @_; $canvas-> clear; $canvas-> text_out( "Hello world!", 10, 10); }, ); # manipulate the widget $widget-> origin( 10, 10); $widget-> show;

 See also: light3DColor, colorIndex, ColorChanged

-The width and height of a font, that was used when a widget ( usually a dialog or a grouping widget ) was designed.
+The width and height of the font that was used when the widget ( usually a dialog or a grouping widget ) was designed.

 See also: scaleChildren, width, height, size, font

-The color used to substitute ::backColor when a widget is in its disabled state.
+The color to be used instead of the value of the ::backColor property when the widget is in the disabled state.

 See also: disabledColor, colorIndex, ColorChanged

-The color used to substitute ::color when a widget is in its disabled state.
+The color to be used instead of the value of the ::color property when the widget is in the disabled state.

 See also: disabledBackColor, colorIndex, ColorChanged